plblum/jivs/planning/ModelRules Design Overview.md

 * ValidationState
 * IssuesFound

 Those `IssuesFound` may be included in the server response.

-### 3.5 Server-side hidden security checks

-The server may run additional checks that are intentionally not client-facing.

-Examples:

-* Injection attack detection
-* Suspicious input pattern checks
-* Other hidden security rules

-These checks may produce generalized responses, `ExternalIssuesFound`, or security-specific handling outside the normal user-facing validation flow.
+See section 3.9 "Final server response".

 ### 3.6 Server-side pre-save business checks